 When she falls to sleep we pull the two head support sections down and then try and position it so her chin is supported correctly.
-We tend to disturb our daughter a little when we do this but the more we do it the easier is seems to be.
-Once in position it works fantastically.
+We tend to disturb our daughter a little when we do this but the more we do it the easier it seems to be.
+Once in position, it works fantastically.

 Every time I have used this child seat head support I have had my wife in the car.
 So when our 22 month old falls to sleep my wife leans over and fixes the head support.
 If I was alone I would have two options.
-The first would be to try and get the support on before I set off and while my daughter was awake, or I would need to pull over to attach it.
+The first would be to try and get the support on before I set off and while my daughter was awake, or I would need to pull over to attach it when she falls asleep.
 So bear this in mind if you buy one.

-I love this child seat head support and it solves a problem I have had for a long time.
+I love this car seat head support and it solves a problem I have had since we moved our daughter into her next stage car seat.
 I got this for free because I went to the trade show and was lucky enough to meet the company representative, but I would definitely buy one.
 Getting it on when my daughter is sleeping can be a little fiddly but it is fine, and once on it is great.
-In fact it is fantastic.
+In fact, it is fantastic!

 What other head supports for car seats are available?

 Even though we highly recommend the Sandini head support after using it and loving it for so long, we get that it might not be the solution that works for your own baby or toddler when their head starts to bob in their car seat.
 So with that in mind, here are a few different options that should stop the slumping and flopping when your child sleeps in the car.